 Basic Game Set-up and Rules

-- After a goal is scored, players change directions to make up for any wind advantage
+• After a goal is scored, players change directions to make up for any wind, sun or field advantage

-- Polo ponies are really horses, although usually somewhat smaller than jumpers or hunters.
+• Polo ponies are really horses, although usually somewhat smaller than jumpers or hunters.
 Until 1910 no horses over 13.5 hands were allowed.
-The breed is generally thoroughbred of a combination called an appendix horse.
+The breed used is generally Thoroughbred or of Argentinian stock.

-- At times a right of way exists allowing the player most closely following the line of the ball to take a shot on his right side.
+• At all times a right of way exists allowing the player most closely following the line of the ball to take a shot on his right side.

 Basic Plays